 Hardwood floors are a great investment.
 They add value to your home and provide a beautiful, long-lasting flooring solution.
 At Temple Johnson Flooring, we have been providing hardwood-flooring solutions throughout Oklahoma City for more than 90 years.
 We recognize the benefits of both engineered and solid hardwood, and we strive to help every customer find a satisfactory product.

 When you install hardwood floors in your home, you will need to learn about the process of maintaining hardwood.
 Here are some simple suggestions for hardwood care and damage prevention:

 The first step in keeping your hardwood floors clean and damage-free requires a bit of exterior maintenance.
-Dirt and debris that gets tracked into your home easily causes scratches if it remains underfoot for extended periods.
+Dirt and debris that gets tracked into your home easily cause scratches if it remains underfoot for extended periods.
 Entryways, patios, and the garage should receive extra attention once your hardwood floors are installed.

 Protecting High Traffic Areas

 More trafficked areas of your home are, of course, more likely to suffer damage over time, so protecting these areas with rugs or mats is a great way to keep high traffic areas free of damages.
 Ultimately, this will also help to extend the life of your hardwood floors.

 The foyer, main hallways, and kitchen should be your focus areas when placing mats to avoid excessive accumulation of dirt and debris.
 Because you shouldn’t allow excessive moisture to remain in contact with your floors for an extended period of time, be sure to avoid rubber-backed floor mats.

 If you want to stay one step ahead of dust and dirt, you might consider implementing a “no shoes in the house” rule.
 This will keep dangerous debris in your main entrance area rather than having it tracked throughout the home.